 Parents must complete and file the free application for Federal Student Aid (FAFSA).
 The FAFSA summary report must be sent to the community college or public vocational technical school the student is planning to attend.

 The FAFSA form is available online.
-Parents are encouraged to apply as soon as possible after October 1 of that school year.
-Tuition incentives may only be awarded to reimburse the unpaid balance of the cost of tuition and general fees after available federal post-secondary student financial assistance funds that do not require repayment have been applied to these costs.
+Parents are encouraged to apply as soon as possible when the form becomes available, which is typically October 1 of the student’s senior year (this date has been moved to December 1 for the 2023-24 school year due to updates being made to the process.)
+Tuition incentives may only be awarded to reimburse the unpaid balance of the cost of tuition and general fees after available federal post-secondary student financial assistance funds that do not require repayment, such as the federal Pell grant, have been applied to these costs.

-Score proficient or advanced on a high school math standardized test.
-Additional alternatives may include minimum score of 17 on ACT Math Sub-score, 43 on Compass Pre-Algebra or 1 on Compass Algebra I.
+Eligible students must score proficient or advanced on a high school math standardized test.
+Additional alternatives may include a minimum score of 17 on ACT Math subscore, 43 on Compass Pre-Algebra, or 1 on Compass Algebra I.

 Register with Selective Service, if required.